strudelbots/strudel-public/README.md

 2. Commit and push the changes to the repository
 3. Manually run the new work flow.

-### Create strudel add-logs github action in your repository:
+### Create Strudel add-logs Github Action in your repository:
 1. Set up keys to access Strudel (if not done already):
 2. Create a new file in the `.github/workflows` directory with the name `run_strudel_for_logs.yml'
 2. Copy the following code into the file: